nishantjr/masters-thesis/thesis.md

     -   Working
         -   Purification
         -   Arrangements
-        -   Sketch of general idea
+        -   Sketch of algorithm
-        -   Convex theories are easier though
+            -   Given any formula, we can convert it to DNF, Purify , converting it to a conj of literals in one of the two formulae
+            -   If each set of pure conjunctions are satisfiable, there is some arrangement of shared variables that is satisfiable then by optimal intersectability the entire fomula is satisfiable.
+            -   For a large number of variables this is difficult, so we iteratively try more and more equalities until we can add no more.
+                -   In case the theory is convex, we are done
+                -   Otherwise, if PHI $\implies$ DISJ, then we check each possible equality

-4. Nelson oppen as rewrite theory
+4. Nelson oppen as rewrite theory (fits inside this above?)

 5. Examples
     -   Walk through Convex List + Int example in detail
     -   Real Hereditarily Finite sets